Stephen Crane: Schooling

 Crane wrote his first known story, "Uncle Jake and the Bell Handle", when he was 14.
 In late 1885, he enrolled at Pennington Seminary, a ministry-focused coeducational boarding school 7 mi north of Trenton.
 His father had been principal there from 1849 to 1858.
 Soon after her youngest son left for school, Mrs. Crane began suffering what the Asbury Park Shore Press reported as "a temporary aberration of the mind."
-She had apparently recovered by early 1886, but later that year, her son, 23-year-old Luther Crane, died after falling in front of an oncoming train while working as a flagman for the Erie Railroad.
+She had apparently recovered by early 1886, but later that year, her son, 23-year-old Luther Crane, died after falling in front of an oncoming train while working as a railroad flagman.
 It was the fourth death in six years among Stephen's immediate family.

 After two years, Crane left Pennington for Claverack College, a quasi-military school.
 He later looked back on his time at Claverack as "the happiest period of my life although I was not aware of it."
 A classmate remembered him as a highly literate but erratic student, lucky to pass examinations in math and science, and yet "far in advance of his fellow students in his knowledge of History and Literature", his favorite subjects.
 While he held an impressive record on the drill field and baseball diamond, Crane generally did not excel in the classroom.
 Not having a middle name, as was customary among other students, he took to signing his name "Stephen T. Crane" in order "to win recognition as a regular fellow".
 Crane was seen as friendly, but also moody and rebellious.
-He sometimes skipped class in order to play baseball, a game in which he starred as catcher.
-He was also greatly interested in the school's military training program.
+He sometimes skipped class to play baseball, a game in which he starred as catcher.
+He was also greatly interested in the school's military training.
 He rose rapidly in the ranks of the student battalion.
-One classmate described him as "indeed physically attractive without being handsome", but he was aloof, reserved and not generally popular at Claverack.
-Although academically weak, Crane gained experience at Claverack that provided background (and likely some anecdotes from the Civil War veterans on the staff) that proved useful when he came to write The Red Badge of Courage.
+One classmate described him as "indeed physically attractive without being handsome", but he was aloof, reserved and not generally popular.
+Although academically weak, Crane gained experience at Claverack that provided background (and likely some anecdotes from the Civil War veterans on the staff) for The Red Badge of Courage.